ukicar/MCP-HauteGaronne/README.md

 The server will be automatically configured for Vercel deployment via `vercel.json`.

+## Client Configuration

+### ChatGPT
+Use the MCP Server URL: `https://mcp-haute-garonne.vercel.app/message`

+### LM Studio
+Use the MCP Server URL: `https://mcp-haute-garonne.vercel.app/message`

+The server automatically handles both stateless POST requests (for ChatGPT) and SSE connections (for LM Studio) on the same `/message` endpoint.

 ## API Endpoints

-- `GET /` - Server information
-- `GET /health` - Health check endpoint
-- `POST /mcp` - MCP protocol endpoint (JSON-RPC over HTTP)
-- `GET /sse` - MCP protocol endpoint (Server-Sent Events) - for LM Studio and other SSE clients
+- `GET /message` - MCP protocol endpoint (Server-Sent Events) - for LM Studio and other SSE clients
-- `POST /sse` - Send messages to SSE endpoint
+- `POST /message` - MCP protocol endpoint (JSON-RPC over HTTP) - for ChatGPT and other HTTP clients
+- `GET /ping` - Health check endpoint

 ## MCP Tools